Afghanistan travel advice

 • monitor international media to stay informed about the latest developments and decrees

 Freedoms, including of expression and assembly, have been significantly reduced.
-All forms of dissent and criticism of the authorities, including by journalists and activists from civil society, may result in arbitrary arrest and unlawful detention.
+All forms of dissent and criticism of the de facto authorities, including by journalists and activists from civil society, may result in arbitrary arrest and unlawful detention.

 • journalists and media workers